davidrkearney/Kearney_Data_Science/_posts/2020-11-08-statistics-ttests-post.md

 toc: true
 layout: post
 description: Statistics Blog Posts
-categories: [Statistics, RCT]
+categories: [Statistics]
-title: T-Tests.
-The Purpose, Assumptions, How it Works, and Corrections.
+title: T-Tests The Purpose, Assumptions, How it Works, and Corrections.
 ---